aadya7104/aadya7104/README.md

 - 👋 Hi, I’m @aadya7104
-- 👀 I’m interested in SWE and PM
+- 👀 I’m interested in SWE, PM & Technical consulting roles
-- 🌱 I’m currently learning object oriented programming
+- 🌱 I’m currently a junior at Purdue University double majoring in Computer Science and AI with a minor in Psychology and Entrepreneurship
 - 📫 pawar17@purdue.edu

 <!---